 Kickoff Event & T-shirt Pickup: September 24, 2022, 12:00 p.m. – 3:00 p.m. at the Gatehouse

 Come by the Gatehouse at Morven Park to pick up your t-shirt (or bandanas for youth teams), see some friends, ask questions, learn about iNaturalist, and get excited to Walk for Wildlife.

 Walk for Wildlife Event: October 1 – October 31, 2022

 - Gather your team and get out there!

 - Share your experience!
 Use hashtag #LWCWalk4Wildlife when sharing content on social media.
 You can post before you go out, while you’re out, and after you’re done, and we’ll re-share your content.

-- Join us for a socially-distanced gathering to pick up your participation medal.
+- Join us for a nature-enthusiast gathering to pick up your prize medal.